 This was the curtain raiser for the dozens of events that followed at venues right across the UK – from Glasgow to Plymouth and Belfast to Brighton.

-Events were even held across the globe with Brisbane Boys’ College in Australia and Peak to Peak Charter School in Colorado, USA being the first international schools to take part.
+Events were even held across the globe with Brisbane Boys’ College in Australia and Peak to Peak Charter School in Colorado, the USA being the first international schools to take part.

 Finale events took place in Glasgow, Manchester and Gateshead with thousands of schoolchildren taking part.
 The Sportscity venue in Manchester attracted 5,000 youngsters with Bellahouston Park in Glasgow welcoming 3,500 schoolchildren and Saltwell Park in Gateshead seeing crowds of 1,500.

-Some schools enjoyed an extra special treat as part of their event, when a helicopter took to the skies on 17 June for a whistle-stop tour of four locations across the UK.
+Some schools enjoyed an extra special treat as part of their event when a helicopter took to the skies on 17 June for a whistle-stop tour of four locations across the UK.
 Celebrities Colin Jackson and Nell McAndrew touched down to a screaming welcome from more than 3,300 youngsters in Hull, Coventry, Oxford and Brighton.

 The stars’ visit was to give encouragement to some of the young runners taking part in the Tesco Great School Run and to give some last-minute tips and advice.